oliverroick/oliverroick.net/src/_drafts/2020-06-15-meaningful-work.md

 description:
 ---

 At last year's company summer party, one of the higher-ups took me aside and asked, What is your passion, Oliver?
-Three beers in, I mumbled something about building great products and something about maps and helping people understand data.
+Three beers in, I mumbled something about building great products and something about maps and helping people understand data or so.

 I had never really thought about it.